lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-aspiring_to_love.md

 not allow us to remain unseen—even to ourselves.

 Maybe this: love is the current that moves all things.
-It is the invisible thread binding mother to child, lover to lover, friend to friend, stranger to stranger.
+It is the invisible thread binding parent to child, lover to lover, friend to friend, stranger to stranger.
 It is the force that calls us to create, to nurture, to protect, to hold our fears.
 It is the fire that warms, and like all fire, it requires us to tend to it.